kiraleos/nfa2dfa/README.md

 ## Usage
-`python main.py <input> <output>` where `input` is a text file describing the nfa in the form:
+`python main.py <input> <output>` where `input` is a text file describing the NFA in the form:
 ```
 3      Number of states
 0 1    Alphabet